 Independent Catering provide our school meals; their food complies with current standards, and provides children with the nutrition they need for the school day.
 Independent are able to cater for children with special dietary requirements by prior arrangement.

-Click below to view the Autumn/Winter Term menu
+Click below to view the Summer Term 1 menu

 We encourage children to eat healthily at Barrington, so if you choose to provide a packed lunch for your child, please ensure it contains nutritious food, and no sweets or chocolate.